tjd1234/cmpt383summer2022/docs/languages/racket/racket_intro.md

 So the expression fails with an error before `my-and` is even called.

-Conditionals forms like `if`, `and`, `or`, and `cond` *don't evaluate their arguments*.
-Instead, their arguments are passed *unevaluated* so that the conditional can control when to evaluate the arguments.
+Conditional forms like `if`, `and`, `or`, and `cond` *don't evaluate their arguments*, and so they are considered special forms.
+Their arguments are passed *unevaluated* so that the conditional can control when to evaluate them.

-There is no way around this problem using [Racket] *functions*: conditional forms like `if`, `and`, `or`, and `cond` *cannot be written as functions*.
+In [Racket], conditional forms like `if`, `and`, `or`, and `cond` *cannot be written as functions*.
 But they can be written as **macros**.
 Macros are function-like definitions that *don't* evaluate their arguments, and let the body code decide when to evaluate them.
 Macros let you implement conditionals and other special forms (such as `define`).
-Macros are a more advanced topic that will be discussed a little later.

 ## Challenge: letter grades